SafeRBot to assist community, police in crime reporting

 Huang's team will present a paper describing their recent work, "Improving Emotional Support Delivery in Text-Based Community Safety Reporting Using Large Language Models," at the ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW 2025).

-Huang specializes in human-AI interaction and social computing.
+Huang specializes in human-AI interaction and social computing and directs the SALT (Social Computing Systems) lab at the University of Illinois.
 She is passionate about developing systems that foster collaborative innovation between humans and AI, whether it is to conceive new services or enhance existing ones.
 Her work is sponsored by government agencies such as the National Science Foundation, Institute of Museum and Library Services, and Administration for Community Living, as well as companies such as OpenAI, Google, and IBM.
 Huang received her PhD from the Donald Bren School of Information and Computer Sciences at the University of California, Irvine.

 Updated on